Your liver is one hardworking hustler of an organ.

 To keep blood sugar levels balanced, eat plenty of healthy protein and fat, as well as fiber-full complex carbohydrates (especially fruits and vegetables).
 Avoid added sugars and instead indulge your sweet tooth with antioxidant-rich fruits and dark chocolate.

 Dandelion root, milk thistle seed, and burdock root are well-known liver supporting herbs.

 Dandelion root stimulates the liver and gallbladder, promoting the release of bile, which carries toxins out of the body.
 Stagnant bile can cause the liver to become congested, impairing its overall functioning, as well as painful gallstones (no fun).
-I drink dandelion root tea almost daily (you can also buy it loose and in bulk to save some money), or take it in capsule form.
+I drink dandelion root tea almost daily (you can buy it loose, in bulk to save some money), or take it in capsule form.

 Milk thistle stimulates Phase 1 detoxification.
 It contains silymarin and silybin, antioxidants that are known to help protect the liver from toxins, including the effects of alcohol.
 Silymarin been found to increase glutathione (a very powerful antioxidant that is crucial for Phase 1 liver detoxification) and may help to regenerate liver cells.
 Milk thistle also comes as a tea or in capsule supplement.

 Burdock root also stimulates bile flow, helping to keep the liver from becoming congested.
 It s also rich in antioxidants, which a study has shown helps the liver heal and protects it from further damage.
 Again, you can supplement with burdock root with a tea or in capsule form.